jlapeyre/QiskitRuntime.jl/docs/src/dev_notes.md

 Speaking of `Option` types.
 How about a sum type?
 These are often really useful.

+I have begun to use `SumTypes`.
+I am not using `LightSumTypes`.

+* [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl).
+This seems to have better ergonomics
 * [LightSumTypes.jl](https://github.com/JuliaDynamics/LightSumTypes.jl) is very small (50 lines or so) and very performant, but lacks features.

+There is also Moshi.
+It's rather heavy, but maybe a better choice.

 ## Code quality and CI